Residence Hall Information & Policies

 Entry Into Residence Hall Areas

-Guilford College officials have the right to enter any residential room/area to address maintenance concerns, conduct routine health and safety checks, fire safety checks, and initiate room searches, if warranted.
-Any violations of the Student Handbook that are discovered by a College official upon entry of a student space will result in the appropriate response protocol and documentation.
-Entrance into student living spaces is categorized into three levels:
+Guilford College officials have the right to enter any residential room/ area to address maintenance concerns, conduct routine health and safety checks and fire safety checks, and initiate room searches, if warranted.
+Any violations of the Student Handbook that are discovered by a College official upon entry of a student space will result in the appropriate response protocol and documentation, and may result in student conduct charges regardless of the initial reason for room entry.

 General Entry

-• Non-emergency maintenance repairs: By requesting a maintenance repair, a student has granted permission for a member of the facilities staff to come into the room/suite/apartment and make the necessary repair.
+- Non-emergency maintenance repairs: By requesting a maintenance repair, a student has granted permission for a member of the facilities staff to come into the room/suite/apartment and make the necessary repair.
 In addition, facilities staff may enter student living spaces to verify damages or to perform other maintenance services during normal business hours (M-F, 8am-5pm).

-• Periodic health and safety inspections: Residential Education and Housing staff will conduct routine inspections of all student living spaces.
+- Periodic health and safety inspections: Residential Education and Housing staff will conduct routine inspections of all student living spaces.
 These inspections will be announced via email or hall notice at least 24 hours in advance of entry into the room/suite/apartment.

-• Fire alarm inspections/issues: Rooms, suites, lounges and bathrooms may be entered when an alarm sounds to make sure all students have evacuated those areas.
+- Fire alarm inspections/issues: Rooms, suites, lounges and bathrooms may be entered when an alarm sounds to make sure all students have evacuated those areas.
 Rooms may also be entered when the alarm system indicates a smoke detector has been triggered.
 Fire System checks will be periodically conducted by Public Safety and the Greensboro Fire Department which may require entry into student spaces.

-• Facilities Staff: Facilities staff may enter rooms for the purpose of cleaning, in cases of emergency concerns, or cases when a new occupant is moving into a vacated space.
+- Facilities Staff: Facilities staff may enter rooms for the purpose of cleaning, in cases of emergency concerns, or cases when a new occupant is moving into a vacated space.

-• General Courtesy Issues: Rooms may be entered to turn off alarms and stereos or other items which are causing a disturbance for other members of the community when there has been no response by the occupants.
+- General Courtesy Issues: Rooms may be entered to turn off alarms and stereos or other items which are causing a disturbance for other members of the community when there has been no response by the occupants.

 Investigative Entry (Reasonable Cause)